-Until the next LASER World of PHOTONICS in Munich, we will facilitate knowledge exchange and communication in the industry through a new webinar series: The series will start on March 3, 2021 at 11:00 CET with the topic of quantum technology and will be streamed live free of charge.
+Until the next LASER World of PHOTONICS in Munich (April 26-29, 2022), we will facilitate knowledge exchange and communication in the industry through a new webinar series: The series has started on March 3, 2021 at 11:00 CET with the topic of quantum technologya and was streamed live free of charge.

-This webinar is designed for anyone interested in quantum computing, such as business executives who want to learn how, where, and when quantum computing might be used in their organization, or IT professionals looking for a basic introduction to quantum computing.
+This webinar was organized in cooperation with Dr. Fabio Scafirimuto and Elisa Bäumer (both from IBM Research-Zurich) and designed for anyone interested in quantum computing, such as business executives who wanted to learn how, where, and when quantum computing might be used in their organization, or IT professionals who were looking for a basic introduction to quantum computing.

 Industry as well as consumers embrace lasers and photonics, ranging in areas from communication to medicine and diagnostics to sensors - essentially almost every aspect of our daily lives.
 Starting about two decades ago, photonics also has been building the foundation for quantum technologies - in particular quantum computing.
 This presentation will briefly start with some of the concepts of quantum physics, and then provide an overview of the state-of-the-art quantum computers building upon the manipulation of single atoms and ions.
 First examples of integrated waveguides in quantum processors will be presented that can be readily scaled up to realize telecom-compatible single-photon based network cards that will soon connect quantum computers over tens of kilometers of fibers.